Plankalkül

-Kalkül is the German term for a formal system—as in Hilbert-Kalkül, the original name for the Hilbert-style deduction system—so Plankalkül refers to a formal system for planning.
+Kalkül (from Latin calculus) is the German term for a formal system—as in Hilbert-Kalkül, the original name for the Hilbert-style deduction system—so Plankalkül refers to a formal system for planning.

 History of programming

 In the domain of creating computing machines, Zuse was self-taught, and developed them without knowledge about other mechanical computing machines that existed already – although later on (building the Z3) being inspired by Hilbert's and Ackermann's book on elementary mathematical logic (see Principles of Mathematical Logic).
 To describe logical circuits, Zuse invented his own diagram and notation system, which he called "combinatorics of conditionals" (Bedingungskombinatorik).
 After finishing the Z1 in 1938, Zuse discovered that the calculus he had independently devised already existed and was known as propositional calculus.
 What Zuse had in mind, however, needed to be much more powerful (propositional calculus is not Turing-complete and is not able to describe even simple arithmetic calculations).
-In May 1939 he described his plans for the development of what would become Plankalkül.
+In May 1939, he described his plans for the development of what would become Plankalkül.
 He wrote the following in his notebook:

 While working on his doctoral dissertation, Zuse developed the first known formal system of algorithm notation capable of handling branches and loops.
 In 1942 he began writing a chess program in Plankalkül.
 In 1944, Zuse met with the German logician and philosopher Heinrich Scholz, who expressed appreciation for Zuse's utilization of logical calculus.
 In 1945, Zuse described Plankalkül in an unpublished book.
 The collapse of Nazi Germany, however, prevented him from submitting his manuscript.

 At that time the only two working computers in the world were ENIAC and Harvard Mark I, neither of which used a compiler, and ENIAC needed to be reprogrammed for each task by changing how the wires were connected.

 Although most of his computers were destroyed by Allied bombs, Zuse was able to rescue one machine, the Z4, and move it to the Alpine village of Hinterstein (part of Bad Hindelang).

 Unable to continue building computers – which was also forbidden by the Allied Powers – Zuse devoted his time to the development of a higher-level programming model and language.
-In 1948 he published a paper in the Archiv der Mathematik and presented at the Annual Meeting of the GAMM.
+In 1948, he published a paper in the Archiv der Mathematik and presented at the Annual Meeting of the GAMM.
 His work failed to attract much attention.
 In a 1957 lecture, Zuse expressed his hope that Plankalkül, "after some time as a Sleeping Beauty, will yet come to life."
 He expressed disappointment that the designers of ALGOL 58 never acknowledged the influence of Plankalkül on their own work.